Anon M4 Toric MFI

 See the Anon M4 Toric MFI

 With a large but low-profile frame, Anon’s M4 Toric MFI truly maximizes field of view.
 The goggle’s toric lenses are meant to mimic the natural curvature of the human eye, providing the best peripheral visibility of any goggle I’ve tested, including other large-size models like the Oakley Airbrake XL and Spy Doom.
-In addition, Anon’s minimalist design (which they call “Wall-to-Wall Vision”) utilizes a thin frame and foam liner to create an unobstructed view.
-The lenses are very similar in size to Oakley’s Airbrake XL, but the Anon’s use of thinner foam insulation opens up the periphery in a big way.
-And importantly, despite the large frame, the M4 doesn’t compromise a versatile fit—it works well for face sizes from small to large (more in “Fit and Comfort” below).
+In addition, Anon’s minimalist design (which they call “Wall-to-Wall Vision”) utilizes a thin frame and foam liner to create a nearly unobstructed view.
+The lenses are very similar in size to Oakley’s Airbrake XL, but the Anon’s use of thinner foam padding opens up the periphery in a big way.
+And importantly, despite the large frame, the M4 doesn’t compromise a versatile fit—it works well for face sizes from small/medium to large (more in “Fit and Comfort” below).

 The Anon M4 comes with two toric lenses, which are curved vertically and horizontally to mimic the shape of the eye.
 Compared to more common spherical lenses, toric designs have a less pronounced curvature, which is good news for those who don’t like the bulbous shape of spherical glass but who still want a great field of view with minimal distortion.
 It’s also worth mentioning that the M4 comes with a hard-sided case and microfiber bag for stowing the spare lens.
 The carrying case is streamlined and sleek, but most importantly, it does a great job at keeping the lens safe and protected.